-Through a unique partnership with the Anchorage School District, the Partners For Success program provides educational services to Alaska Native and American Indian students through culturally responsive core academic classes and social support services within ASD schools.
+Through a unique partnership with the Anchorage School District, the Transitions program provides educational services to Alaska Native and American Indian students through culturally responsive core academic classes and social support services within ASD schools.

 CITC provides an array of scholarships encompassing a variety of career interests to qualifying students.

 The Schoolyard is an afterschool program connecting 12 to 19-year-old Alaska Native and American Indian youth in the Anchorage area to skill-building opportunities in science, technology, engineering and mathematics (STEM) complemented by Alaska Native cultural knowledge.

 Techno-Culture Camps support youth in learning traditional skills such as drumming, dance and fish smoking, along with developing STEM-centered educational and job skills.

 The Career Center is a walk-in resource center for those seeking employment or training opportunities.

 The Burial Assistance program provides cash assistance to Alaskan Native and American Indian families who have lost a loved one and lack the means to provide a proper memorial.

 The Child Care program provides financial assistance through certificates for Alaska Native and American Indian families in need of daycare services for children under the age of 13.